 When we decided to adopt a child from foster care, we did not want to foster first, so we signed on as an “adoption only” family.
 We did our home study, took 27 hours of classes, and looked at online waiting-child galleries with pen and paper in hand.
 There were hundreds, maybe thousands, of children waiting to be adopted.
 It should’ve been a quick process, especially since we had pretty generous parameters.
 Imagine our shock when six months went by without a single placement opportunity.

-There are many reasons why adoption from foster care might take longer that you think, but that’s a topic for another day.
+There are many reasons why adoption from foster care might take longer than you think, but that’s a topic for another day.
 In our case, we already had a large family and we just weren’t a good fit for the children available at that time.
 That’s when our social worker asked if we would be willing to consider a poor prognosis placement.

 A poor prognosis placement occurs when a child is not legally free for adoption yet, but the state believes that he or she will be eventually.
 Other common terms for this situation are concurrent planning, legal risk placement, or at-risk placement.
 Basically, the state will continue to offer reunification services to the parents, but they place the child with a family that commits to adopt the child if reunification fails.